 The ISO file doesn't have to be hosted by us.
 You can host the ISO file wherever you want, as long as it is reachable via SAMBA/CIFS.
-This could be from another server at Hetzner, a third-party server or even from your own computer/server at your office/home.
+This could be from another server at Hetzner, from a third-party server, or even from your own computer/server at your office/home.

-Please note that doing so can take a long time, so please be patient as the image is mounted/uploaded.
+Important note: This can take a long time, so please be patient as the image is being mounted/uploaded.

-If the options mentioned above for mounting an ISO file don't work or take too long, then there is always the possibility of having our technicians "burn" the image onto a USB stick or DVD and attaching that to the server along with the KVM Console.
+If the options mentioned above for mounting an ISO file don't work or take too long, then there is always the option of asking our technicians to put the image onto a USB stick and attach that to the server along with the KVM Console.

-Please note that in this case the ISO file does not necessarily have to be reachable via SAMBA/CIFS, it can simply be reachable via ftp for example, since our technicians will be connecting to it directly, and not via the KVM Console.
+The ISO file does not necessarily have to be reachable via SAMBA/CIFS; it can simply be reachable via ftp for example, since our technicians will be connecting to it directly, and not via the KVM Console.

 Once the ISO file has been mounted/attached to the KVM Console, you will need to restart the server and boot from it.
-This can be done via the
+You can do this can using the

 KVM Console function of the KVM Console.

 When booting the server, please enter the boot menu.
-On most motherboards this can be done by pressing F11 during boot.
+On most motherboards, you can do this by pressing F11 during boot.
 Please note that some motherboards require a different function key, like F6, to enter the boot menu, so please keep an eye out for the appropriate prompt.

 PepperC Virtual Disc 1 0.01 if you have mounted the file using the KVM Console.
-Alternatively, if our technicians have connected a USB stick or DVD then select the appropriate option to boot from that.
+Or, if our technicians have connected a USB stick for you, then select the appropriate option to boot from that.

-JetFlashTrascend 16GB 1.00would be an example for a USB stick, while
+JetFlashTrascend 16GB 1.00 is an example for a USB stick.

 Now you can simply follow the on-screen instructions to install the OS you have mounted/attached to the KVM Console.

-Loading the installation files for Windows takes around a minute when done via USB/DVD but can take 10-15 minutes via a mounted ISO file (via our mirror).
-If the ISO file has been mounted from somewhere else then it can take even longer.
+Loading the installation files for Windows takes around a minute if you are using a USB, but can take longer, 10-15 minutes, via a mounted ISO file (via our mirror).
+If you have mounted the ISO file from somewhere else, then it can take even longer.